KI-CISWG/MVCR/mvcr-0.6.md

 7. The payload SHOULD include the following properties:
   a) [TBD]
 8. The receipt MUST be systematically usable and automatically  discoverable
-9. Receipts MUST contiain the minmum information to enable enable request for more information if required
+9. Receipts MUST contain the minimum information to enable enable request for more information if required

 Be usable as a consent token to enable transparent digital audit trails of consent for information sharing relationships.